digst/cloud/README.md

 Remember all information is public, so don't put sensistive information in the documentation.

-Documentation is published at https://digst.github.io/cloud
+Documentation is published at https://digst.github.io/cloud on commit via GitHub Pages.

 Files in the '/docs' folder is either
  - sent through GitHub Pages' Jekyll (.md files)
  - outputted by manually running [BikeShed](https://tabatkins.github.io/bikeshed/) on files in the root directory (.html)
- - images produced by Archi from Archimate files (.svg)
+ - images produced by [Archi](https://www.archimatetool.com/) from Archimate files in this repository (.svg)